-Elective credits within the Associate in Arts degree allow the student to18begin working toward an academic major by selecting courses within a18discipline or to continue to explore various subjects at an introductory18level.
-Students should consult their transfer institution and/or work with18an advisor for best course options.18
+Elective credits within the Associate in Arts degree allow the student to begin working toward an academic major by selecting courses within a discipline or to explore various subjects at an introductory level.
+Students should consult their transfer institution and/or work with an advisor for best course options.

-Students who complete the 42-credit hour general education block will have "CORE 42" noted on their transcript.
+Students who complete the 42-credit hour general education block according to CORE 42 guidelines will have "CORE 42" noted on their transcripts.
+(Students who complete 42 credit hours of general education but who varied from the CORE 42 requirements will have "General Education Completed" noted on their transcript.)